 Try not to be daunted by the idea that you need to treat your psoriasis every day.
 Instead, break it down and set yourself a daily goal of applying your treatment as discussed with you doctor.

-Dealing with messIf you have lots of plaques to treat, put down an old towel or sheet to save on clean-up time afterwards.
-If you have scalp psoriasis and apply your treatment at bedtime, use an old pillow case to protect your good bedding so you can concentrate on getting a good night's sleep.
+Some topical treatments can be messy.
+Some creams and ointments can be greasy and leave stains on your clothing.5 If you have lots of plaques to treat, put down an old towel or sheet to save on clean-up time afterwards.
+If you have scalp psoriasis and apply your treatment at bedtime, use an old pillow case to protect your bedding.

 Don't be afraid to ask for help

-It is important to talk to your doctor about these possibilities so that you know what to expect and when to react.
-You should always contact your doctor if you experience something unexpected when going through a therapy.
+It is important to talk to your doctor about the possible side effects of your medications.
+This means you will know what to expect.
+You should always contact your doctor if you think you are experiencing a side effect.

-UK/IE MAT-09232 Date of prep: May 2017
+UK/IE MAT-26473 Date of prep: July 2019